the-human-colossus-foundation/oca-spec/docs/specification/README.md

 ### Overlays

 `Overlay` as a task-specific object provides layers of definitional or contextual metadata.
-OCA specification recognize two types of overlays:
+OCA specification recognize two core types of overlays:
 - [Semantic overlays](#semantic-overlays) - provide contextual meaning to describe objects and their relationships.
 - [Inputs overlays](#inputs-overlays) - provide predefined inputs for data attestations.

-Which in context of that specification are treated as core overlays which through community consensus are the most important to be included in the specification and moste commenly used.
+In the context of this specification, these are considered **core overlays**, which, through **community consensus**, are deemed the most essential for inclusion and are among the most commonly used.

-OCA Specification intentionaly limits defined overlays in the core specification to the minmum to allow for community driven efforts to create necessary overlays and through dominat design decided which task-specific overlays would make sens.
+The **OCA Specification** intentionally limits the number of **predefined core overlays** to a **minimum**, allowing the community to take the lead in developing additional overlays as needed.
+This approach fosters a **dominant design** process, enabling the community to determine which **task-specific overlays** are most meaningful and valuable.
+See [Community overlays](#community-overlays) for more details.

 #### Mandatory attributes